Group Testing: An Information Theory Perspective: Adaptive testing with limited stages

 We saw in Section \ref{sec:adaptive} that adaptive testing permits the exact zero-error identification of $\K$ with an information-theoretically optimal rate $R= 1$.
-This offers two key advantages over nonadaptive testing: replacing the small-error criterion by the zero-error criterion, and achieving $R= 1$, which is only known to be possible for $k = O(n^{0.409})$ in the nonadaptive case (and even then, it is not known how to achieve it {\em efficiently}).
+This offers two key advantages over nonadaptive testing: replacing the small-error criterion by the zero-error criterion, and achieving $R= 1$, which is only possible for $k = O(n^{0.409})$ in the nonadaptive case.
 On the other hand, adaptive testing schemes may come with considerable overhead compared to nonadaptive testing, since it is no longer possible to perform all of the tests in parallel.

 An interesting variation that potentially attains the benefits of both worlds is {\em two-stage testing}, in which a very limited amount of adaptivity is allowed; namely, one can only perform two stages of testing, in which the tests in the second stage can depend on the outcomes in the first stage.
 The binary splitting algorithm (Algorithm \ref{alg:bin}) described in Section \ref{sec:adaptive} does not fall into this category, and in fact uses $O(\log n)$ stages.